-- (1) Development applications shall be referred to: - (a) Provincial and Federal agencies, the list noted below is not exhaustive and ministry names are subject to change from time to time: - Alberta Agriculture and Forestry - Alberta Arts, Culture and Status of Women Historical Resources - Alberta Energy Systems Operator (AESO) - Alberta Environment and Protected Areas
+(1) Development applications for Solar Energy Systems, Commercial/Industrial shall be referred to:

-- Alberta Transportation and Economic Corridors Alberta Utilities Commission - Innovation, Science & Economic Development Canada - NAV Canada - Transport Canada - (b) Adjacent municipalities if required in an Intermunicipal Development Plan. - (c) Landowners within 3.2 km (2 miles) of the proposed site or in accordance with an existing Intermunicipal Development Plan.
+- (a) Provincial and Federal agencies, the list noted below is not exhaustive and ministry names are subject to change from time to time: - Alberta Agriculture and Forestry - Alberta Arts, Culture and Status of Women Historical Resources - Alberta Energy Systems Operator (AESO) - Alberta Environment and Protected Areas - Alberta Transportation and Economic Corridors Alberta Utilities Commission - Innovation, Science & Economic Development Canada - NAV Canada - Transport Canada - (b) Adjacent municipalities if required in an Intermunicipal Development Plan. - (c) Landowners within 3.2 km (2 miles) of the proposed site or in accordance with an existing Intermunicipal Development Plan.

-8. ADDITIONAL CONDITIONS
+8. ADDITIONAL CONDITIONS FOR SOLAR ENERGY SYSTEMS, COMMERCIAL/ INDUSTRIAL

-- (1) Depending on the size, type and site of the project being proposed, the designated officer or Municipal Planning Commission may require the applicant to comply with any or all of the following standards or conditions: - (a) A Road Use Agreement will be required to be entered into with Kneehill County. - (b) A Development Agreement shall be entered into and registered on the title of the lands where the project is sited.
+- (1) Depending on the size, type and site of the project being proposed, the designated officer or Municipal Planning Commission may require the applicant to comply with any or all of the following standards or conditions: - (a) A Road Use Agreement will be required to be entered into with Kneehill County during the construction period of the project. - (b) A Development Agreement shall be entered into and registered on the title of the lands where the project is sited.